fernandofrancojr811/StockPredictor/README.md

 ## Usage
 Interact with the web interface to select stocks and view predictions.

-## Contributing
-We welcome contributions.
-Please fork the repository, make your changes, and submit a pull request.

 ## Contact
 Questions or feedback?
 Contact me at fernandofrancojr811@github.com.